jodymlin/personal-gatsby-website/src/data/writing/infinity-league/chapter-2.md

 “WHAT??!!”
 The entire trucks seems to scream.
 My mouth drops open.
 I see Keith across the room stand up with his hands balled up in fists at his side.

 “Ain’t nobody gonna take me BLEEP BLEEP BLEEP!!!”
-I try to ignore to his attempted potty mouth, but he is bellowing at the top of his lungs so I try to concentrate on the floor instead.
+I try to ignore to his potty mouth, but he is bellowing at the top of his lungs so I try to concentrate on the floor instead.

 He goes on shouting “bleeps” for what seems like an eternity, and I look over at Baker who raises an eyebrow at me.